iatpatelishan/MusixPlayer.com/README.md

 # musixplayer
-MusixPlayer is official repository of MusixPlayer.com
+MusixPlayer is official repository of MusixPlayer.com which is a project for CS5200 (Northeastern University)